iYasha/pyfinancebot/README.md

     <a href="https://github.com/iYasha/financyka-bot/issues">Request Feature</a>
   </p>
 </div>
-FinancykaBot is the ultimate financial management tool on Telegram!

 With FinancykaBot, you can effortlessly store and organize your income and expenses transactions.
 This intelligent bot goes above and beyond by aggregating your financial data, providing valuable insights, and guiding you towards optimizing your financial flow.
 Say goodbye to the hassle of manual tracking and welcome a smarter way to enhance your financial well-being with FinancykaBot.
 Based on [aiogram](https://github.com/aiogram/aiogram).

 ## Requirements